cysouw/diathesis/text/c06_adverbials.md

 ### Adjectives as resultative secondary predicates

-There is a different \textsc{resultative} construction with adjectival adverbs that superficially looks highly similar to the previous depictive examples, but it turns out to be a radically different construction.
+There is a different [resultative]{.smallcaps} construction with adjectival adverbs that superficially looks highly similar to the previous depictive examples, but it turns out to be a radically different construction.
 The adjectival adverb *leer* 'empty' in \Next[a] can be interpreted, like in the previous examples, as a depictive predicate with the meaning 'I have bought the store as it was empty' \Next[b].
 Alternatively, it can be interpreted resultatively with the meaning "I have bought everything that was in the store, with the result that the store was empty afterwards" \Next[c].

 \ex.
  \a.
 Ich habe den Laden leer gekauft.